Ready to study smarter for the TEAS Reading exam? Watch me do TEAS Reading practice questions or take the quiz below.

 TEAS Reading Tips and FAQ

-You’ll have a total of 1 hour, 4 minutes for this section.
+You’ll have a total 55 minutes for the TEAS 7 Reading section.
 That means you’ll have just over a minute per question.
-TEAS 6 Reading passages can have several questions.
+TEAS 7 Reading passages can have several questions.
 For instance, the same passage might have a question about finding an opinion, selecting a better title, and determining the meaning of a selected word in the passage.

 I recommend you take at least two full TEAS reading practice tests; one when you first start and one before you take the actual TEAS.
 After your first test, you’ll want to note your weak areas and use your results to create a TEAS study plan.
 Then, before test day, you’ll want to take a full length, timed test.